Cranfield-GDP3/deep_sort_realtime/README.md

 ## Introduction

 A more realtime adaptation of Deep SORT.
+This fork allows the selection of the cuda device.

 Adapted from the [official repo of *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT)](https://github.com/nwojke/deep_sort)